-Forget about fussing with piecrust, pastry cream or gelatin, this gorgeous berry tart looks impressive, tastes even better, and couldn’t be easier to make!
+Forget about fussing with piecrust, pastry cream or gelatin, this gorgeous gluten free berry tart looks impressive, tastes even better, and couldn’t be easier to make!
 In other words, it’s the perfect summertime dessert.
+[Video below!]

-This berry tart is the best kind of nostalgia.
-In high school I experimented with pies, crisps and crumbles, but it wasn’t until college that I made my first tart (which meant that I had to schlep out into the suburbs of my college town in my giant red Buick—which was a hand-me-down from my Grandma—to find a tart pan with a removable bottom).
+This gluten free berry tart is the best kind of nostalgia.
+In high school I experimented with pies, crisps and crumbles, but it wasn’t until college that I made my first tart.
 It was a simple affair of graham crackers, cream cheese and strawberries, but man did I glow as I slid that tart out of its ring (it held together!) and served the glistening dessert to my friends.